polterguy/phosphorusfive/README.md

 Phosphorus Five consists of three basic innovations.

-* A managed Ajax library
+* Managed Ajax
 * Active Events
 * Hyperlambda

 The Ajax library is created on top of ASP.NET's Web Forms, allowing you to use them the same way you would create a web forms website.
 Simply inject them declaratively into your markup, and change their properties and attributes in your codebehind.
 We say _"managed"_, because it takes care of all state, Ajax serialization, and dynamic JavaScript inclusion automatically.
-In fact, when you use the Ajax library, you can create your web apps, the same way as you would normally create a desktop application.
+In fact, when you use the Ajax library, you can create your web apps, the same way you would normally create a desktop application.

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.
 Active Events is the _"heart"_ of
 Phosphorus Five, allowing for the rich plugin nature in P5.
 You can easily create your own Active Events, either in Hyperlambda, or in C# if you wish.